apollunee/apollunee/README.md

 i go mostly by __lune__ or any other name you know me by!

-the other info about me is in my **carrd**, feel free to go check it ^ ^
+other info about me is in my **strawpage**, feel free to go check it ^ ^

-also, sign my atabook if you want to!

-➜  note : i'm usually shy and afraid to int first, unless it's really on my part.. i don't bite!! :3
+➜  note : i'm usually afraid to int first, unless i really want to.. but i don't bite! :3